 The Transfer Academic Excellence Scholarship (TAES) is awarded each fall semester and assists transfer students by covering full tuition for four consecutive semesters.
-The TAES application will be available by early January and must be submitted no later than March 1 by 5:00 pm.
+The TAES application must be submitted no later than March 1 by 5:00 pm.
 Selected recipients will be invited to campus for an interview in late March or early April as part of the final selection process.
 TAES recipients will be notified via mail by the end of April if they receive an award.
 If you should have any questions please email TAES@umd.edu.

 To be eligible for TAES, candidates must: